 President of Business Operations Chris Canetti

-2012 marks Chris Canetti’s 13th season in Major League Soccer and his 20th year in the professional sports business.
-Canetti joined the Dynamo in May of 2006 as the team’s Chief Operating Officer and was promoted to President of Business Operations in November 2010.
-He oversees all aspects of the Dynamo business, including sales, marketing, public relations, broadcasting, operations, team administration, and youth development.
+2013 marks Chris Canetti’s 14th season in Major League Soccer and his 20th year in the professional sports business.
+Canetti joined the Dynamo in May of 2006 as the team’s Chief Operating Officer and was promoted to President in November 2010.
+He oversees all aspects of the Dynamo organization.

 In 2008, he was honored with the league’s Doug Hamilton Executive of the Year award, Major League Soccer’s top executive honor.
 In 2010, he was named to Sports Business Journal's prestigious Forty Under 40 list of influential sports executives.